tkeairns/dodger/README.md

 Let's see how far along I go with this project

 ## Overview
-Building on the Stanford Pupper project with a Jetson Nano.
+Building on the Stanford Pupper project with a Jetson Nano instead of a Raspberry Pi

 ## Lidar
-Using Garmin's lidarlite_v3 module, build the shared object locally with: bazel build //src:libdodger.so
+If using Garmin's lidarlite_v3 module, build the shared object locally with: bazel build //src:libdodger.so